- Student Engagement

 - Lyda Phillips Stokes, Assistant Director, Student Philanthropy & Recent Graduate Engagement

-- Laura Grace Brown ’16, Assistant Director of Alumni Programs & Special Events
+- Laura Grace Brown ’16, Assistant Director of Student Engagement and Events